Mandy Cohen: Personal life

-Cohen is married to Samuel Cohen, a health care regulatory attorney.
-They met in Boston, where she was finishing up her residency in internal medicine and he was attending law school.
-They have two daughters and live in North Ridge Country Club in northern Raleigh.
+Cohen is married to Samuel Cohen, a health care regulatory attorney who grew up in Philadelphia.
+They met in Boston, where she was finishing her residency in internal medicine and he was attending Harvard Law School.
+They have two daughters, and live in North Ridge Country Club in northern Raleigh.

-She is Jewish, and was honored by the Jewish Federation of Raleigh-Cary's Lions of Judah in 2018 for her contributions to the community.
+She is a member of Conservative Beth Meyer Synagogue in Raleigh.
+Cohen was honored by the Jewish Federation of Raleigh-Cary's Lions of Judah in 2018 for her contributions to the community.